All Episodes

 According to McCain, they have the right not to be subjected to waterboarding, extreme sleep deprivation, and forced hypothermia.

-No answer to that question that we sent in earlier to uh Senator McCain.
+No answer to that question that we sent in earlier to Senator McCain.

-And he defended all this, which is which is really no more than advocacy for rights of terrorists, by saying we have to have daring moral ground.
+And he defended all this, which is really no more than advocacy for the rights of terrorists by saying, we have to have dynamite moral ground.

 You get it?